projectcitybuild/web/README.md

 You can enter the container at any time with `sail shell`

 ### Certificate
-You'll need to install [mkcert](https://github.com/FiloSottile/mkcert) so that HTTPS works locally (https://localhost).

-Installation instructions differ based on your OS and distribution.
+You'll need to install [mkcert](https://github.com/FiloSottile/mkcert) so that HTTPS works locally (https://localhost) because installation steps differ based on your OS and distribution.

-Then run `mkcert -install`.
+Then run `mkcert -install`

 > If you're using WSL (Windows) with Firefox, you'll need to install mkcert on Windows too, then perform [these extra steps](https://ddev.readthedocs.io/en/stable/#windows-and-firefox-mkcert-install-additional-instructions)
 > followed by [these steps](https://github.com/microsoft/WSL/issues/3161#issuecomment-451863149).

+`make bootstrap` will automatically generate the certificate for you.
+Should you need to regenerate the certificate, you can run `make cert`

 ### Database
 * If the database schema has changed, remember to run `sail artisan migrate` from inside the workspace container to ensure you always have the latest schema.